department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-review-cycle.md

 - Veteran-facing research must go through Platform's [Research Review Cycle](https://depo-platform-documentation.scrollhelp.site/research-design/research-checklist#ResearchChecklist-2.Researchreview)
 - Editor-facing research must go through the [CMS Collaboration Cycle](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/1791459333/CMS+Collaboration+Cycle)

-Note: This step is a hard blocker for Veteran Recruitment, but less so for Editor Recruitment.
+Note: This step is a hard blocker for Veteran Recruitment, but may be less so for Editor Recruitment.

 ## Acceptance Criteria
 - [ ] Create the necessary tickets for the Review Cycle